 Si Frumkin is currently the associate editor and columnist for the California-based Russian-language weekly 'Panorama', as well as a free-lance contributor to a number of national and international publications Si Frumkin founded the Southern California Council for Soviet Jews - an independent activist organization

 Si Frumkin publishes Graffiti for Intellectuals - a biweekely newsletter.
-Contact Si Frumkin Subscribe to our Free Newsletter Articles from other authors Change Language
+Contact Si Frumkin Join Our Forum Articles from other authors Change Language

 Si Frumkin was born in Lithuania, in 1930.
 He spent the war in a number of concentration camps and was liberated from Dachau by the U.S. Army in 1945, at the age of 14.